 By Guest Blogger Meka Harrell, author of the blog Hanging with the Harrells

-As I celebrate this 4th of July holiday, I can’t help but think about my husband.
+On this day, I can’t help but think about my husband.
 Currently we are halfway through his deployment.
 He left the states with 3 kids and a pregnant wife, come November he will be able to meet the new kid on the block, baby Axel.
 When my husband left for deployment my role completely transformed to single Momma trying to make it work.

 Working full time, raising 3 little ones while pregnant with our fourth, battling Rheumatoid Arthritis, all while trying to be a supportive wife has been one heck of a ride.
 The only way I’m staying above water is by having an amazing tribe!
 Here’s what I’m thankful for: